-Dr Oscar Roos graduated with an Honours degree in Law and a Bachelor of Arts from the University of Melbourne in 1992 where he was awarded the Hearn Exhibition and the Supreme Court Prize for Jurisprudence.
-He was subsequently admitted to practise as a Barrister and Solicitor of the Supreme Court of Victoria in 1993 after completing his professional training at the Leo Cussen Institute where he won the Advocacy Award.
+Dr Oscar Roos is a Senior Lecturer in Deakin Law School.
+He graduated with an honours degree in law and a Bachelor of Arts from the University of Melbourne in 1992, where he was awarded the Hearn Exhibition and the Supreme Court Prize for Jurisprudence.
+He was subsequently admitted to practice as a Barrister and Solicitor of the Supreme Court of Victoria in 1993, after completing his professional training at the Leo Cussen Institute where he won the Advocacy Award.

-Oscar commenced working at Deakin in 2003 as an Associate Lecturer.
+Dr Roos commenced working at Deakin in 2003 as an associate lecturer.
 He has taught in the areas of criminal law, criminal procedure, evidence, constitutional law and administrative law.
-His current research interests are legal philosophy, legal history, constitutional law and administrative law.
-Oscar’s writing has been cited in Australia and overseas, including in the Melbourne University Law Review and in the Sydney Law Review, and numerous text books.
-The quality of Oscar’s research was acknowledged by the Law Institute of Victoria in 2008 when he was runner-up in the Rodgers Legal Writing Award and by the School of Law when he was awarded a prize for outstanding research publication for 2013.
+His current research interests include domestic and international public law, and GLBTIQ human rights.
+His writing has been cited in Australia and overseas, including in the Melbourne University Law Review and in the Sydney Law Review, and numerous textbooks.
+The quality of his research was acknowledged by the Law Institute of Victoria in 2008 when he was runner-up in the Rodgers Legal Writing Award and by the School of Law when he was awarded a prize for outstanding research publication for 2013.

-In 2015 Oscar completed a Doctor of Juridical Science at Monash University.
+In 2015, Dr Roos completed a Doctor of Juridical Science at Monash University.
 His thesis was entitled 'Towards An Originalist Assessment of the Entrenchment of Judicial Review in the Australian States'.
 Two lengthy articles derived from his thesis were published in the prestigious Sydney Law Review in 2013 and the Public Law Review in 2015.
+In 2017 he published a lengthy article in the United States of America in the George Washington International Law Review (co-authored with Dr Anita MacKay of Latrobe University) on the right to marry in the International Covenant on Civil and Political Rights and same-sex marriage.

-Oscar is currently a non-practising member of the Victorian Bar, an Associate Member of the Law Institute of Victoria and a member of numerous academic and professional bodies including the Australian Association of Constitutional Law, the Australian Institute of Administrative Law and the Australian Society of Legal Philosophy.Read more on Oscar's profile
+Dr Roos is currently a non-practising member of the Victorian Bar, an Associate Member of the Law Institute of Victoria and a member of the Australian Association of Constitutional Law and the Australian Institute of Administrative Law.Read more on Oscar's profile

 - Legal philosophy